-The Council adopted a new Corporate Strategy for 2018-2023 in July 2018.
+The Council adopted a new Corporate Strategy for 2019-2023 in September 2019.
 The Corporate Strategy provides the Council with direction, priorities and key objectives.
-Objectives are being delivered through annual service reviews agreed with Members and monitored and reported regularly.
+Objectives are being delivered through annual service reviews agreed with councillors and monitored and reported regularly.

-5.2 Resolution of significant governance issues in 2017/2018
+5.2 Resolution of significant governance issues in 2018/2019